Corn Mycotoxin FAQs

 4. What levels of mycotoxins are safe in food and feed?

-The United States Food and Drug Administration (FDA) and Health Canada have issued action levels (legally allowed amounts) for aflatoxin and advisory levels (cautionary levels) for fumonisins and DON.
-The concentrations vary by mycotoxin and the intended use of the final corn products.
+The United States Food and Drug Administration (FDA) has developed action levels (legally allowed concentrations) for aflatoxin and advisory levels (cautionary concentrations) for fumonisins and DON.
+In Canada, Health Canada and the Canadian Food Inspection Agency (CFIA) regulate the maximum allowable levels of mycotoxins in human food and livestock feed.
+The action, advisory, and maximum allowable concentrations vary by mycotoxin and the intended use of the final corn products.

 5. When should I test for mycotoxins?